 Disclaimer: Diagnosis and repair should only be undertaken by qualified personnel.

-As noted in previous posts, complete combustion of fuel requires a sufficient quantity of air.
+As noted in previous posts, complete fuel combustion requires sufficient air.
 Without the right amount of oxygen, incomplete combustion will occur and produce a dangerous amount of carbon monoxide.
-The American National Standards Institute mandates that unvented gas heaters to be automatically turned off when the specified level of oxygen is not achieved.
-The automatic shut-off is controlled by the oxygen depletion sensor or ODS pilot system.
+The American National Standards Institute mandates that unvented gas heaters be automatically turned off when the specified oxygen level is not achieved.
+The oxygen depletion sensor or ODS pilot system controls the automatic shut-off.

 The ODS system is part of the pilot assembly designed to regulate the flame performance.
 The pilot flame is consistent only within a very narrow range, so if oxygen drops below the acceptable level, the flame will lift off the thermocouple, which reduces the millivolt signal going to the gas valve.

-To adjust the pilot, one must complete adjustments according to the manufacturers instructions.
-If the pilot is adjusted properly, there will be a steady blue flame that engulfs the upper one third (some appliances require 1/2 to 3/4 – refer to manufacturers instructions) of the thermocouple /thermopile.
+To adjust the pilot, one must complete adjustments according to the manufacturer’s instructions.
+If the pilot is adjusted properly, a steady blue flame will engulf the upper one-third (some appliances require 1/2 to 3/4 – refer to manufacturer instructions) of the thermocouple /thermopile.